endurantgames/cosmiclegends/src/glossary.md

 Contined Next Page
 :   A Comic Page Change safety tool to say that you want to continue with the current content but you need or want a pause for a break or discussion.

-Contribute to the Teamwork Pool
-:   A move taken by a hero designed to give the team an advantage against a Crisis.

 Counter
-:   Avoiding the consequences of a Crisis Move.
+:   Avoiding the consequences of a Crisis Move, by spending from the Teamwork Pool.

 Crisis
 :   A challenge the heroes need to overcome where only their exceptional abilities can save the day.
-The game’s combat system. (*Encounter* in Harmony Drive.)
+The game’s combat system.
+    (*Encounter* in Harmony Drive.)

 Crisis Phase
 :   The part of a Crisis when the Editor chooses the moves for the Crisis; alternates with Hero Phase. (*GM Turn* in Harmony Drive.)

+Crisis-Team
+:   A team of superheroes or supervillains who oppose the heroes in a Crisis;
+    they can be rival good guys or outright baddies, and are built by the Editor in the same way heroes are built.

 Crossover
-:   A game session with heroes from two or more different campaigns working together.
+:   A game session with heroes from two or more different campaigns working together, usually on a battleworld.

 Detective
 :   An Approach of a hero.
 Describes how much the hero likes to solve problems by connecting information. (*Understanding* in Harmony Drive.)